 Where Kajabi Falls Short

 Creativity and innovation are increasingly becoming the name of the online course game.
-What works today increasingly leaves Kajabi behind scrambling to catch up.
+Unfortunately, the modern way to build and grow courses and memberships increasingly leaves Kajabi behind.

-The 4 most commonly mentioned shortcomings of Kajabi are:
+The five most commonly mentioned shortcomings of Kajabi are:

-- No Community.
+No Community.
 While Kajabi says it offers “a community,” it’s an extremely limited forum feature.
-It’s web-only and pales in comparison to the features and accessibility of a Facebook Group, which is why so many Kajabi instructors start a separate Facebook Group in addition to using Kajabi.
-And yet, it’s increasingly the course community that’s playing a bigger and bigger role in getting people to buy, engage, and refer new people to an online course.
-Not having a best-in-class community available via mobile apps as part of an “all-in-one” solution has become a showstopper.
+It’s web-only and pales in comparison to the features and accessibility of a Facebook Group, which is why so many Kajabi instructors start a separate Facebook Group.

-- Limited Analytics.
-The last frustration with Kajabi is around analytics.
-With so much of a person’s business riding on Kajabi, the lack of analytics is a challenge.
+Limited Analytics.
+With so much of a person’s business riding on Kajabi, the lack of analytics is regularly called out as a challenge in choosing and using Kajabi.

-- The Most Expensive Platform in the Market.
+It’s the Most Expensive Platform in the Market.
 Kajabi’s strength in marketing online courses has meant that it could charge instructors a lot of money for its platform.
-It remains the most expensive platform for delivering online courses and content in the market.
+With limited email and website editors, Kajabi’s feature set is viewed as extremely limited for its price tag.
+Even as new alternatives to Kajabi emerge, Kajabi remains the most expensive platform for delivering online courses and content in the market.

 The Best Kajabi Alternatives

 We’ve researched a dozen different alternatives to Kajabi for this analysis.
-After kicking out custom development either on WordPress or a homegrown online course website or native mobile combination, we’ve narrowed down the list to the top two options.
+After kicking out custom development on WordPress or building a homegrown online course website-native mobile app combination, we’ve narrowed down the list to the top two options.

-Depending on whether you’re simply looking for a different course platform to Kajabi or you’re ready to bring your online courses and community together in the same place under your brand, you have choices.
+Depending on whether you’re simply looking for a different course platform to Kajabi or you’re ready to use a community to make creating, growing, and retaining students even easier, you have choices.

-Kajabi Alternative #1 – Mighty Networks: The “All-in-One” Course and Community Platform
+Kajabi Alternative #1 – Mighty Networks: The Community Plus Courses Platform

-The best part of a Mighty Network?
-It’s instantly available to your members or students on every platform–web, iOS, and Android.
-Over 65% of Mighty’s rapidly growing engagement happens on its native mobile apps.
-And when you’re ready, you can upgrade to offer your entire package of courses, community, and memberships on your own native mobile apps available directly in the Apple App and Google Play Stores.
+There’s one last option that makes a Mighty Network pretty special.
+When you’re ready, you can upgrade to have your courses, community, and memberships on your own native mobile apps available directly in the Apple App and Google Play Stores.

-While a Mighty Network doesn’t have the same level of complex marketing flows as Kajabi, the power of the community and native mobile apps drive better results, faster growth, and deeper engagement.
-They more than make up for what’s lost with Kajabi’s more aggressive marketing tactics.
+While a Mighty Network doesn’t have the same level of complex marketing flows as Kajabi or certifications/quizzes built-in, the power of the community and native mobile apps drive better results, faster growth, and deeper engagement.
+They more than makeup for what’s lost with Kajabi’s more aggressive marketing tactics.

 Kajabi Alternative #2 – Teachable: The Next Best Course Only Platform